rhs0610/vmd_sizing/README.md

  - [bezier](https://pypi.org/project/bezier/)

-All copyright is belonged to miu200521358
+All copyright is belong to miu200521358